tjweg007/bitcoin/README.md

 https://bitcoincore.org

-What is Bitcoin? yo pull this
+What is Bitcoin? yo pull that
 ----------------

 Bitcoin is an experimental digital currency that enables instant payments to